raspberrypilearning/powerful-patterns/en/step_1.md

 --- print-only ---

 Look at these examples and think about the repeated motif.
-How they have been made from circles, ellipses, squares, rectangles and triangles.
+How have the patterns been made from circles, ellipses, squares, rectangles and triangles?

-![Complete kek lapis Sarawak project](images/kek.png)
+![Complete kek lapis Sarawak project](images/kek.png) You can find this project here https://trinket.io/python/81be7eb895
 ![Complete art deco project](images/art_deco.png)
+You can find this project here https://trinket.io/python/300e1cd325
 ![Complete tartan project](images/tartan.png)
+You can find this project here https://trinket.io/python/4706d1a81b
-![Complete yakan weaving project](images/yakan.png)
+![Complete yakan weaving project](images/yakan.png) You can find this project here https://trinket.io/python/20646dd7f4
-![Complete fibonacci sequence project](images/fibonacci.png)
+![Complete fibonacci sequence project](images/fibonacci.png) You can find this project here https://trinket.io/python/a0f0e7f8e6

 --- /print-only ---